 - Remove from the heat if boiling: If the cream begins to rise before it has been boiling for 5 minutes, remove from the heat until it has stopped simmering and return to the heat once more.
 Repeating the step to remove from the heat, as necessary.

 - Why cook the cream for 5 minutes: Cooking the cream helps cook off some of the water which results in the posset setting better.
+This timeframe also helps the cream reach a light simmer at the edges of the saucepan which should mean it's at 60C/140F which is essential for helping the dessert set.

 Nutrition